tiyeAKM/Predicting-Recipe-Ratings-/README.md

   frameborder="0"
 ></iframe>

+### Interesting Aggregates

+To further uncover patterns and insights within the merged_df, the relationship between number of ingredients and the average rating was analyzed with a line plot.
+Our graph shows that, perhaps surprisingly, as the number of ingredients rises so too does the rating of the recipe, with recipes with over 30 ingredients having a top rating of 5.
+In another analysis to understand the relationship between the number of ingredients, number of steps, and the average minutes, we created a heatmap to see the effect of any influences.
+This heatmap is quite different from the first and shows the relationship between the number of ingredients, number of steps, and the average minutes the recipe takes.

 <iframe
-  src="assets/biivariate.html"
+  src="avg_rating_ingredients.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>

-### Interesting Aggregates

-To further uncover patterns and insights within the merged_df, the relationship between number of ingredients and the average rating was analyzed with a line plot.
-Our graph shows that, perhaps surprisingly, as the number of ingredients rises so too does the rating of the recipe, with recipes with over 30 ingredients having a top rating of 5.
-In another analysis to understand the relationship between the number of ingredients, number of steps, and the average minutes, we created a heatmap to see the effect of any influences.
-This heatmap is quite different from the first and shows the relationship between the number of ingredients, number of steps, and the average minutes the recipe takes.
+<iframe
+  src="avgtime_heatmap.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 ## Assessment of Missingness